PanosEko/devtrack-frontend/README.md

 - Username: user
 - Password: pass123!

 Loggin in with these demo credentials gives you access to a prepopulated kanban board with predefined tasks and images, allowing you to explore the functionality of DevTrack without having to create an account or add tasks manually.
-To add a new task just press the green button with the plus icon.
-To edit or view the details of a task just double click on the task.
+To view or edit the details of a task just double click on the task.

 ## Screenshots